 Like all vaccines, the influenza vaccine only gives a temporary artificial immunity and, in the case of flu shots, that temporary artificial immunity is confined to the influenza virus strains contained in the vaccine.
 The only way to get more complete and longer lasting immunity to a strain of type A or B influenza is to recover from the illness.
 Natural immunity to a particular strain of influenza can be protective against severe illness symptoms if that strain or a closely related strain circulates in the future.

-However, the flu vaccine only provides temporary immunity to selected type A and B strains and those strains may or may not be prevalent each year.
-Since 2010, U.S. public health officials have directed doctors to give every American over six months old a flu shot every year, whether or not they are healthy or at high risk for influenza complications.138 139
+The flu vaccine, however, only provides temporary immunity to selected type A and B strains and those strains may or may not be prevalent each year.
+Since 2010, U.S. public health officials have directed doctors to give every American over six months old a flu shot every year, whether or not they are healthy or at high risk for influenza complications.160 161

 Every year, public health officials at the World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) try to guess which three or four influenza strains are most likely to be circulating and causing illness in the U.S. the following year to determine which strains will be included in vaccine manufactured for the upcoming flu season.
-Despite elaborate influenza monitoring systems by the WHO and U.S.140 and scientists worldwide to select the strains to be targeted in the following year’s flu vaccine, studies by the U.S. Flu Vaccine Effectiveness Network have shown that, since 2005, the flu vaccine has never been more than 60 percent effective.
+Despite elaborate influenza monitoring systems by the WHO and U.S.162 and scientists worldwide to select the strains to be targeted in the following year’s flu vaccine, studies by the U.S. Flu Vaccine Effectiveness Network have shown that, since the 2004/2005 flu season, the vaccine has never been more than 60 percent effective.163

 In the fall of 2017, scientists reported that the H3N2 influenza virus strain mutated during the 2014-2015 season and, although the 2016-2017 seasonal flu vaccine was updated to include the mutated strain, another mutation occurred that season in manufacturing labs when the H3N2 strain was grown in chicken eggs to produce the vaccine.
-There is emerging evidence that H3N2 influenza viruses cannot be grown in chicken eggs without adaptive mutations occurring.142 The 2017/2018 influenza vaccine reportedly was only 10 percent effective in the southern hemisphere because the mutated H3N2 strain was the one making most people sick but it was not in the vaccine.143
+There is emerging evidence that H3N2 influenza viruses cannot be grown in chicken eggs without adaptive mutations occurring.172 The 2017/2018 influenza vaccine reportedly was only 10 percent effective in the southern hemisphere because the mutated H3N2 strain was the one making most people sick, but it was not included the vaccine.173

 Can influenza vaccine cause injury and death?

 Characterized by muscle weakness, unsteady gait, numbness, tingling, pain, GBS can cause paralysis of the face or one or more limbs.
-It can take several months for recovery or leave the affected person with chronic health problems and disability.151 The mortality rate with GBS occurs mainly in the elderly and those who develop severe complications.152
+It can take several months for recovery or it can leave the affected person with chronic health problems and disability.183 The mortality rate with GBS is highest among the elderly and those who develop severe complications.184

-Adult influenza vaccine injury claims are now the leading claim submitted to the federal Vaccine Injury Compensation Program (VICP), with GBS as the leading alleged injury.155 156
+Adult influenza vaccine injury claims are now the leading claim submitted to the federal Vaccine Injury Compensation Program (VICP), with GBS as the leading alleged injury.189 190

 Who is at highest risk for complications from influenza vaccine?

-Although in the past the flu vaccine has not been recommended for healthy children, today vaccination of children between the ages of 6 months and 18 years is strongly recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC160 and New Jersey now requires influenza vaccine for daycare and kindergarten entry.161
+Although in the past the flu vaccine has not been recommended for healthy children, today vaccination of children between the ages of 6 months and 18 years is strongly recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC251 and New Jersey, Ohio, Connecticut, New York City, and Rhode Island require influenza vaccine for daycare and/ or preschool entry.252

 Is influenza vaccine safe during pregnancy?

-Prior to the FDA licensing of all influenza vaccines, drug companies did not test the safety and effectiveness in pregnant women165 and little data is available on biological responses to these vaccines that could affect pregnancy and birth outcomes.166
+Prior to the FDA licensing of all influenza vaccines, drug companies did not test the safety and effectiveness in pregnant women256 and little data is available on biological responses to these vaccines that could affect pregnancy and birth outcomes.257

 In December 2016, Congress signed the 21st Century Cures Act into law.
-This new law protects vaccine manufacturers from lawsuits in civil court if an FDA licensed vaccine given to a pregnant woman causes the injury or death of her unborn child in the womb.169 170 As a result, policies relating to compensating vaccine injuries sustained by an unborn child in the womb are being developed.
+This new law protects vaccine manufacturers from lawsuits in civil court if an FDA licensed vaccine given to a pregnant woman causes the injury or death of her unborn child in the womb.260 261 As a result, policies relating to compensating vaccine injuries sustained by an unborn child in the womb are being developed.

 What about mercury in the influenza vaccine?

-In 1999, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA)171 directed the vaccine manufacturers to take mercury out of all childhood vaccines.
+In 1999, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA)264 directed the vaccine manufacturers to take mercury out of all childhood vaccines.

 Nevertheless, the Institute of Medicine recommended that drug companies take all mercury out of all vaccines and over-the-counter drugs.